-Authentication of Notarised Documents for the Philippines
+Authentication of Notarised Documents

 I’m often asked to help clients in sending documents to the Philippines.
 These documents often relate to qualifications and educational records, personal correspondence and authorisations, or business documents and/or agreements.